Moses Flanagan and Margaret Keville Family

 19105: "inmate" at the Guardian Angel Industrial School, with her sister Loretta

-19206: At some later point, she was placed in the St. Louis City Sanitarium (later the Missouri State Hospital), where she resided during the 1920 and 1930 Census and where she remained "the family secret" until her death in 1956.
+19206: At some later point, she was placed in the St. Louis City Sanitarium (later the Missouri State Hospital), where she resided during the 1920, 1930 and 1940 Census surveys and where she remained "the family secret" until her death in 1956.
 At one point my grandmother wanted to take her out and to have her live with her family, but the doctors talked her out of it.
 With Ewald's help, she got her moved to a more comfortable section of the institution.

 Jan 8, 19013 - Sept 10, 1919.
 Age: 18